Ntuthuko Mahlaba: Provincial government

-Following Mahlaba's appointment to the provincial legislature, sources said that Mahlaba would be appointed to the provincial executive council as the MEC for Health, since Mahlaba is a medical doctor.
+Following Mahlaba's appointment to the provincial legislature, sources said that Mahlaba would be appointed to the provincial executive council as the MEC for Health, since Mahlaba was a medical doctor.
 The defeated provincial chairperson, Sihle Zikalala resigned as premier of KwaZulu-Natal on 5 August 2022.
 Before Finance MEC Nomusa Dube-Ncube's election and inauguration as premier, Mahlaba was sworn in as a member of the KwaZulu-Natal Legislature on 10 August.
-The following day, Mahlaba was appointed as the MEC for Human Settlements and Public Works by Dube-Ncube.
+The following day, Mahlaba was appointed the MEC for Human Settlements and Public Works by Dube-Ncube.

-During a mini reshuffle of the KwaZulu-Natal executive council on 23 May 2023, he was appointed as MEC for Sports, Arts and Culture.
+During a mini reshuffle of the KwaZulu-Natal executive council on 23 May 2023, he was appointed MEC for Sports, Arts and Culture.
 He replaced Amanda Bani-Mapena who resigned in early-April 2023, while Sipho Nkosi took over as MEC for Public Works and Human Settlements.
 He was re-elected to the provincial legislature in the 2024 provincial election but was not reappointed to the Executive Council.

+Death

+Mahlaba was involved in a car collision while jogging on the morning of 4 July 2026.
+He died later that day, at the age of 44.